SmellyModder/Disparser/README.md

 ## Upcoming Features
 * Compound Arguments.
 Compound Arguments are arguments that include multiple arguments or parameters in themselves, this allows for more complex use and using a system for parsing objects without needing certain information across many commands.
+* A thread-safe infrastructure to make concurrent command processing possible (Already in master branch, no public release yet).
+* A command properties system (Already in master branch, no public release yet).